LukeEire/CS4125-Project/README.md

 Staff: Can create account, login and reserve a parking space.
 Eligible for staff discount.
 Guest: Sponsored access only.
 Able to view available spaces.
 Cannot reserve.

+# Login Class

+Facilitates login and reset password

+Passes user credentials from Users class that are stored in DB during registration

+Reset password button calls Reset Password function to email a reset link to email used to register.

 # Reservation Class

 Reserve parking space for: 1 hour, 2 hours or ALL day (24 hours)